scpaworks/scpaworks.github.io/docs/formsonfire/registration.md

 # PA CareerLink Registration with Forms on Fire

-<a href="/assets/formsonfire/How to Register for CWDS.pdf">Click here to read the PDF CWDS registration guide.</a>
+<a href="/assets/formsonfire/CWDSregister.pdf">Click here to read the PDF CWDS registration guide.</a>

 {% include youtubePlayer.html id=page.youtubeId %}